vc-74/DotNetBenchmarking/Source/DotNetBenchmarking/FunctionCall/DynamicallyCompiled/Execution/README.md

 |     LoopDynamicMethodEmbedded | .NET Framework 4.7.2 | 100000 |  25,807.7 ns |     60.34 ns |  25,786.7 ns |  1.00 |      - |      - |      - |         - |          NA |

 ## Conclusions
-- StaticFunction (inlined) and LoopDynamicMethodEmbedded shows similar performance, sometimes even better when loops is small
+- StaticFunction (inlined) and LoopDynamicMethodEmbedded shows similar performance
 - DynamicMethodStaticDelegate, DynamicTypeStaticDelegate and ExpressionTreeFromLambda show similar performance since they are based on static delegates
 - Framework is faster than core to invoke delegates from dynamically built functions